oracle/macaron/CONTRIBUTING.md

 # Contributing to Macaron

-Oracle welcomes contributions to this repository from anyone.
+We welcome contributions to this repository from anyone.

 If you want to submit a pull request to fix a bug or enhance an existing feature, please first open an issue and link to that issue when you submit your pull request.